paulramisch/bundestag_speech_tagger/README.md

 # bundestag_speech_tagger
 A machine learning based classification system to find the beginning of speeches in Plenary protocols of the German Bundestag.

 The project [Open Discourse](https://opendiscourse.de/) offers a database of all the speeches that were held in the German Parliament, the Bundestag.
-To accomplish this, they used the OCR- and/or PDF-extracted texts of the protocols and cut them into the single speeches by using Regex-based heuristics.
+To accomplish this, the research team used OCR- and/or PDF-extracted texts of the protocols and cut them into the single speeches by using Regex-based heuristics.
 These complex heuristics cover the majority of the cases but around 3 % of the original speeches are missing.
 Furthermore, there are speeches in Open Discourse corpora, that are in fact not speeches.

 The heuristics are based on a few lines preceding the speech with the name, party and function of the speaker.
 If these "meta information" about are found the system sees this as a start of new speech, and cuts of the preceding speech.
 So a mistake here always also affects the previous speech as well.

 It is important to note that this task is very complex as the structure of these lines and their information changed over 70 years, there were also mistakes and OCR issues.